pulumi/docs/content/blog/crossguard-2-0/index.md

 ---
-title: "What's new with CrossGuard?"
+title: "New Policy as Code Capabilities with CrossGuard"
 date: 2020-05-05
 meta_desc: "New CrossGuard features part of Pulumi's 2.0 release"
 meta_image: config.png